Florence Y'alls: History

-2004

-In 2004, the Freedom opened Champion Window Field in Florence.
-The park opened on June 18, with the Freedom losing to the Washington Wild Things 10–6 before a crowd of 4,453 fans.
-On July 7, after a poor start to the season, manager Tom Browning was fired.
-Pete Rose Jr., took over for one game, but quit after making a decision to continue his playing career.
-Mike Easler was then hired and finished the season.
-The Freedom ended the season with a 31–65 record, finishing in last place for the second consecutive year.

-Ownership scandal

 In July 2004, shortly after the opening of Champion Window Field, contractors began filing liens against the Freedom, accusing the team of not paying for work done on the stadium.
 Eventually, 33 liens totaling US$4.7 million were filed.
 In August, Fifth Third Bank sued team part-owner Chuck Hildebrant for failing to repay multiple loans taken out to finance the stadium construction.
 As part of the lawsuit, it was revealed that Hildebrant had used 204 acre of land that he did not own as collateral for the loans, and that he had given the bank a forged document as proof of ownership.
 Hildebrant was later the subject of a federal white collar crime investigation and sentenced to prison in October 2005.
 The team was sold in November 2004 to a new ownership group led by Clint Brown, who was not associated with Hildebrant's ownership group.

-2005–06

 In 2005, former Chillicothe Paints manager Jamie Keefe was signed as the team's new manager.
 Keefe led the Freedom to their first winning record (53–42).
 The team finished tied for second place in the Frontier League's East Division, missing out on the playoffs by a tiebreaker.
-Three Freedom players hit more than 20 home runs in 2005—outfielder Mike Galloway (24), designated hitter Kyle Geswein (24), and first baseman Trevor Hall (23). closer Ted Rowe tied for the league lead in saves with 17.
+Three Freedom players hit more than 20 home runs in 2005—outfielder Mike Galloway (24), designated hitter Kyle Geswein (24), and first baseman Trevor Hall (23).
+Closer Ted Rowe tied for the league lead in saves with 17.

 In 2006, the Freedom had a losing record of 38–50, finishing fifth in the Frontier League East Division.

-2007

 In 2007, the Freedom again had a sub-.500 record, going 42–54 for the season.
 This placed the team third in the East Division.
 Outfielder Reggie Watson led the league in batting average (.357) and steals (20), while also winning the Home Run Derby at the 2007 Frontier League All-Star Game, hosted by Florence.
 Outfielder Ryan Basham earned the Frontier League Rookie of the Year award, hitting .298 with 17 home runs on the season.

-2007 Frontier League All-Star Game

 In 2007, Champion Window Field, home of the Freedom, hosted its first Frontier League All-Star Game, with the Freedom's East Division winning 11–3.
 The Freedom's Reggie Watson had three runs batted in and was named the game's Most Valuable Player.
-The game's attendance of 4,483 set a new attendance record for Florence.
+The game's attendance of 4,483 set a new attendance record for a Frontier League All-Star Game.